elastic/connectors/scripts/stack/README.md

   * Optionally, change the name or add a description
   * Ensure your connector settings are the way you want, if not edit them to their correct values
   * Finally, set your schedule and sync

+Note - some of the connectors require a valid Elasticsearch license above `basic`.
+To see which connectors require a higher license tier, see the [Connectors reference](https://www.elastic.co/guide/en/enterprise-search/current/connectors-references.html).

 ## Manual Configuration